-Table 1 14-way connector serial data ports
+Table 1 14-way connector serial data port

-Note: Any unused ports should be terminated by a 120 Ohm resistor across RX A and RX B signals.
+Any unused ports should be terminated by a 120 Ohm resistor across RX A and RX B signals.
+Resistors are supplied with this product.
+If the unused RX wires are not terminated the unit may fail to initialise.